 Andrew Wilkowske's Homepage

 Andrew Wilkowske – when singing a “virile, sturdy Marcello” or a “garrulous yet endearing” Papageno – displays an engaging combination of musical talent and masterful stage presence.
-Wilkowske, whose voice has been described as “nimble” with an “impressively open top,” is one of the most versatile performers on the stage today.
-His recent performance of La Rocca in Verdi’s King For a Day at Glimmerglass Festival was "superb" according to The New York Times and "brought impressive command to the text" according to The Wall Street Journal.
+Wilkowske, whose voice has been described as “nimble,” with an “impressively open top,” is one of the most versatile performers on the stage today.
+A gifted actor as well as singer, Wilkowske’s Papageno in The Magic Flute “stole the show” according to the Washington Post, and was a “lusty-voiced fellow,” according to Opera News.

+Recent engagements have included Ponchel in Silent Night with Opera Philadelphia; the Vicar in Albert Herring with Florentine Opera; Guglielmo in Così fan tutte with Intermountain Opera Bozeman; and La Rocca in Un giorno di regno with Glimmerglass Opera.
 Wilkowske will be seen twice at Minnesota Opera this season, first as Geronte in Manon Lescaut, and then as Papageno in The Magic Flute.
-He will also reprise the role of Ponchel in the Pulitzer Prize-winning Silent Night with Cincinnati Opera in 2014, a role he created in 2011 with Minnesota Opera and again in 2013 with Opera Philadelphia.
-A telecast of Silent Night can be seen this Christmas on PBS.
-Later this season he will sing Carmina burana with the Billings Symphony as well as Milwaukee’s Bel Canto Chorus.
+He also sings Baron Zeta in The Merry Widow with Boston Lyric Opera and reprises the role of Ponchel in the Pulitzer Prize-winning Silent Night with Cincinnati Opera in 2014, a role he created in 2011 with Minnesota Opera and again in 2013 with Opera Philadelphia.
+A telecast of Silent Night was seen this past Christmas on PBS.
+Later this season he will sing Carmina burana with the Billings Symphony as well as Milwaukee’s Bel Canto Chorus and the Emperor/the King in Der Kaiser von Atlantis/Die Kluge at Chicago Opera Theater and Dulcamara in L'elisir d'amore.

 Active on the musical theater stage, Wilkowske’s performance in Jacques Brel is Alive and Well and Living in Paris was called “chilling” and “deeply moving” by the St. Paul Pioneer Press, and his performance in the world premiere of Sleeping Beauty with the Ensemble Theatre of Cincinnati earned him a nomination for a Cincinnati Entertainment Award.